Approximate Bayesian Computation sequential Monte Carlo via random forests: Random forests in the context of ABC

 \section{Random forests in the context of ABC}

-Although simple to implement, the ABC methods described in Appendix \ref{sec:abc} depend heavily on the choices of hyperparameters, including the summary statistic function $S(y)$, the distance function $d(s,s')$ and the tolerance threshold $\epsilon$ \citep{sisson2018handbook}.
-Furthermore, the choices of Markov kernels to propose new particles in ABC-MCMC and ABC-SMC also affect the approximated posterior distributions.
+Although simple to implement, the ABC methods depend heavily on the choices of hyperparameters, including the summary statistic function $S(y)$, the distance function $d(s,s')$ and the tolerance threshold $\epsilon$ \citep{sisson2018handbook}.
+Furthermore, the choices of Markov kernels to propose new particles in ABC Monte Carlo Markov Chain (ABC-MCMC) and ABC Sequential Monte Carlo (ABC-SMC) also affect the approximated posterior distributions.
 As random forests (RF) gain in popularity as a powerful non-parametric regression technique \citep{breiman2001random, segal2004machine, rigatti2017random, desai2021regional}, its applications in the context of ABC are also becoming more prominent.
 RF-based methods eliminate the need for choice of metric, tolerance level and the perturbation kernels, making them an attractive alternative to the previous ABC implementations.
 Importantly, the RF method is relatively robust to noise \citep{marin2018likelihood}, in that $S(y)$ can include many poorly informative statistics without significant impact on the results.